-Serve this delicacy thinly sliced, always at room temperature as you would Spanish jamón.
-It is usually enjoyed by itself with your favorite Spanish wine, or as a garnish for salads or roasted vegetables.
+Always serve this thinly sliced delicacy at room temperature as you would Spanish jamón.
+It is usually enjoyed by itself with a glass of wine, or as a garnish for salads or roasted vegetables.
+Because it is leaner than ham, we usually drizzle a little bit of extra virgin olive oil on the slices.
 Cecina can be served alongside a plate of sliced Serrano ham, where the similarities and contrasts between these two classic cured meats can be enjoyed.

-This cecina was carefully sliced at our facilities and has a shelf life of four months from date of production if it is refrigerated and unopened.
-Once opened, enjoy within a few days.
+This cecina was carefully sliced at our facilities and is kept refrigerated to preserve its flavor.
 Cecina does not require cooking, but can be added to recipes.